madslug17/AgeofAshes/Session_Notes.md

 "Fall is starting.
 Breachill has named us as heroes and our reputation is spreading across Isger.
 Breachill is growing and Rorsk of Tuskhead Stoneworking received 200 Gold and has began repairs on the citadel.
 First floors are being renovated.
 An arcane library is taking shape along with temple shrines to Iomedae, healing quarters, and new stairs to the lower levels.
 Voz and Calmont were tried for arson and necromancy.
 They were sent to a prison in Elidir.
 Voz's book shop is going for sale.
 Alak Stagram has returned to the Order of the Nail.
 He is respectful, but disappointed he could not recover his signet ring.
 He has no qualms with us owning the citadel.
 The Pickled Ear is booming full of denizens and goblins.
 The Bramblebashers use the tunels from The Pickled Ear as a route from the citadel to Breachill.

 Fable trained acrobatics, Hal is making a book: "Among Arcane Hereditary", his spellbook, and helping with the library.
 Gus helped out here and there with the temple and healing quarters.
-Asemar earned income and Mo' wprked at Lamond's Lament and dumpster-dove.
+Asemar earned income and Mo' worked at Lamond's Lament and dumpster-dove.

 *Oathday Morning*